 A role helps to provide record-level security by controlling the data visibility levels.
 The users can view, edit and report the data that they have access and with the hierarchy.
 Every user need not have a role mandatorily.

-The Salesforce object query language also known as SOQL retrieves records using SELECT command from the database.
+Ans: The Salesforce object query language also known as SOQL retrieves records using the SELECT command from the database.

 Salesforce.com is a service-as-a-platform, which has three core products.
 They are sales cloud, service cloud and marketing cloud.
 Sales cloud can be purchased to get leads, opportunities and reports.

 Salesforce.com is built on force.com and can be interchangeable from the technical point of view.

 Ans: Visualforce in salesforce are web pages created using markup language similar to HTML but not exactly HTML.
 The primary objective of visual force is to display, update and access the organizational data.

 Q5) What is OAuth?

 Ans: OAuth is a protocol which describes the authenticated access of the servers and services into the assets.
 It is an open standard authorization protocol or a framework.
 The open standard grants access to internet users without sharing passwords.

 Ans: Salesforce provides access to organizational data and information using an application programming interface (API).
 The API is a programming interface which facilitates the communication between one application and another.
 Third-party integration and communication are also possible through API.

 Ans: Salesforce Connect is a cloud integration application which allows users to access and manage data in external applications.
 The external data can be displayed with salesforce connect without creating a record.